1. Home

 Trace and access doesn't cover:

 • Repairing the leak.
-It’s only for finding the source of the leak and making it accessible for repair.
+It’s only for finding the source of the leak and clearing it for repair.

 • Any water coming in from the outside.
 It only covers the escape of water from a burst pipe, for example.